Git-Cat-21/DBT_Project_262_264/README.md

-# 🐦 TweetTide: The Social Wave Pipeline 🌊
+# 🐦 TweetTide: The Social Pipeline 🌊

 This project implements a comprehensive data processing pipeline for Twitter data using both batch and stream processing methodologies.